UConn Huskies: Men's ice hockey

-On June 21, 2012 Connecticut announced the program would join Hockey East as the conference's 12th member beginning in the 2014-15 season.
+On June 21, 2012, Connecticut announced the program would join Hockey East as the conference's 12th member beginning in the 2014–15 season.
 As part of the move from Atlantic Hockey to Hockey East, the university added 18 scholarships for the men's ice hockey team and additional scholarships to existing women's sports programs to meet Title IX gender equity requirements.
 The university was also investigating options to build a new, larger ice arena on-campus as its then-current venue, the Freitas Ice Forum, has a seating capacity of only 2,000 and was too small for the jump up to Hockey East.
-Since then, UConn has used the XL Center, a former NHL venue in downtown Hartford, as its primary men's home.
+Since then, UConn has used the PeoplesBank Arena, a former NHL venue in downtown Hartford, as its primary men's home.
 While the arena has a hockey capacity of 15,635, UConn has capped ticket sales at 8,089.
 Select home games have also been played at the Total Mortgage Arena in Bridgeport.
-The Freitas Ice Forum now hosts games only for the women's hockey team.

-UConn will open a new on-campus arena for the 2023–24 season.
-The new facility, tentatively known as the UConn Hockey Arena, is adjacent to Freitas Forum.
-Both the men's and women's teams will move to the new arena, which seats 2,600 and meets all NCAA Division I requirements.
+UConn opened a new on-campus arena for the 2023–24 season.
+The new facility, known as the Toscano Family Ice Forum, is adjacent to the former Freitas Forum.
+Both the men's and women's teams moved to the new arena, which seats 2,600 and meets all NCAA Division I requirements.
+In 2024–25, the Huskies clinched a spot in the NCAA Tournament for the first in program history.